Ci3l/BrainfuckToASCII/README.md

 # BRAINFUCK TO ASCII

-Here's a very basic brainfuck to ASCII algorithm in development which will be available on the Numwork Workshop.
+Here's a very basic brainfuck to ASCII and Int algorithm which is available on the Numwork Workshop [here](https://workshop.numworks.com/python/ciel/brainfuck2ascii).

 ### Participation
-If you want to participate in the development just do a little pull request, I'll check ;)
+If you want to participate in the development just do a little pull request, I'll check ;) or send me you suggestions on my [mail](poire.erwan2005@gmail.com)